 Two other commercial fisherman previously entered guilty pleas for conduct uncovered by the same investigation.
 United States v.
 Dewey W. Willis, Jr., No. 2:15-CR-3-F, and United States v.
 James Ralph Craddock, No. 2:15-CR-7-F.

-“Violating the fishing ban is illegal and can undermine the sustainability of an important natural resource and disadvantage the many law abiding fishermen who depend upon this fishery,” said Assistant Attorney General John C. Cruden for the Environment and Natural Resources Division.
-“Today’s plea agreement demonstrates the department’s commitment to pursuing those who violate the laws enacted to protect and conserve important marine resources.”
+“Fishing for striped bass in federal waters in violation of this longstanding and well-known moratorium has the potential to seriously impact this iconic species, to the detriment of the many honest commercial and recreational fishers who depend upon this fishery,” said Assistant Attorney General John C. Cruden for the Environment and Natural Resources Division.
+“Today’s plea agreement demonstrates the department’s commitment to pursuing those who fail to respect laws enacted to protect and conserve important marine resources.”

 “Our office is pleased to partner with the Environment and Natural Resources Division of the Department of Justice in these significant cases,” said U.S. Attorney John Stuart Bruce for the Eastern District of North Carolina.
 “These prosecutions make clear that efforts to circumvent laws regulating commercial fishing -- which are implemented to sustain the species for the benefit of future generations -- will be enforced vigorously.”

 A sentencing hearing has been scheduled for the March 27, 2017, term of court.
 Williams faces a maximum sentence of five years in prison, a $250,000 fine, and forfeiture of the all of the fish illegally harvested and the equipment used to commit the offense, including the commercial trawler, and all gear, electronics, and other harvesting and sorting equipment on the trawler.